 Mr. Main (interpretation): Thank you, Mr. Speaker, for recognizing me again.
 I have a question for the Minister of Health.

-I would first like to thank the minister for his statement this morning regarding COVID vaccination.
-It is very beneficial within Nunavut.
+Firstly, I wish to thank the minister for the statement earlier this morning about the COVID vaccine, and in my opinion, this inoculation has benefits for the people here in Nunavut.

-(interpretation ends) Mr. Speaker, I don't know how many times I have heard the minister, the Premier, federal political leaders... .
-Last night there was every federal political leader in Canada together telling people to get the vaccine.
+(interpretation ends) Mr. Speaker, I don't know how many times I have heard the minister, the Premier, federal political leaders...last night there was every federal political leader in Canada together telling people to get the vaccine.
 We've had religious leaders, we've had Inuit organization leaders saying, "Get the vaccine," and we're left here and we look at the numbers of vaccinations across Nunavut and, as the minister stated, we can do better.